Jason-Whitmore/jpf/readme.md

 make jpf.jar
 ```

-This will compile all of the package source files and place the resulting class files into a jar file.
+This will compile all of the package source files and place the resulting class files into a jar file located in the main directory.
 This jar file can
 then be moved into a separate project directory, where the package can then be imported as "import jpf.*;".

 ### Creating Java documentation

-Javadocs can be created using the following make command:
+Javadocs can be created using the following make command in the main directory:

 ```
 make javadocs
 ```

-This will create a folder called "javadocs" which contains the javadocs as html files.
+This will create a directory called "javadocs" in the main directory which contains the Javadocs as html files.
 Of particular interest is the index.html file, which is a good starting point to
-explore all of the javadocs.
+explore all of the Javadocs.

-### Examples
+### Running Examples

-The [examples](docs/Examples.md) documentation describes what each specific example does and display sample output.
-To run, simply run the following commands in the main directory:
+The [examples](docs/Examples.md) documentation describes what each specific example does and the sample output.
+To run the examples, simply use the following commands in the main directory:

 ```
 make examples